 Subject to the approval of the Fletcher School’s Committee on Student Academic Programs, degree candidates may offer languages other than the ones listed above to fulfill the foreign language proficiency requirement.
 In those cases, it is the student’s responsibility to identify a qualified individual to serve as their examiner.
 That person should have credentials as an instructor of the foreign language being offered.
 Students who wish to offer languages other than those given by Fletcher should speak with The Fletcher School Language Coordinator (currently Ann Marie Decembrele) upon their arrival at Fletcher.

-Reading Comprehension exams are offered three times each year on specific dates in September/October, February, and April as listed on the Academic Calendar.
+Reading Comprehension Exams are offered three times each year on specific dates in September/October, February, and late-March/early-April as listed on the Academic Calendar.
 Entering students are strongly encouraged to attempt the reading comprehension exam when they first arrive in September.
 Students entering in January are strongly encouraged to try the exam in February or April of their first semester.

 Students who are unable to pass the language proficiency exams cannot be allowed to graduate.
 However, continuing or reinstated students may continue to take the language proficiency exams after leaving Fletcher.